microsoft/AirSim/docs/working_with_plugin_contents.md

 # How to use plugin contents

 Plugin contents are not shown in Unreal projects by default.
-To reveal them, you need to click on few semi-hidden buttons:
+To view plugin content, you need to click on few semi-hidden buttons:

 ![plugin contents screenshot](images/plugin_contents.png)